Bill MacGibbon: Death

 MacGibbon died suddenly on 11 May 1962.
 While on his way to a meeting he collapsed in Tramway Lane and rushed to Christchurch Hospital where he was declared dead on arrival.
 Earlier that day he had officially opened new pensioner cottages in Spreydon.
 He was survived by his wife.

 His funeral was held in ChristChurch Cathedral with the cathedral in full attendance with the crowd spilling outside into both Cathedral Square and Colombo Street.
 Many tributes were given at the funeral and at that week's city council meeting all highlighting MacGibbon's community service and contributions.

 The city council decided against either making an appointment or holding a by-election to fill the vacancy caused by his death and his seat remained empty until the scheduled 1962 elections in October.

 Honours

 MacGibbon was appointed an Officer of the Order of the British Empire, for services to commerce and local government, in the 1952 Queen's Birthday Honours.
+The following year, he was awarded the Queen Elizabeth II Coronation Medal.